crigney3/490-Midterm/README.md

 *Oh, and before you head on into the jungle of training documents ahead, take some deep breaths in and out.
 They can be a bit stuffy the first time you read them, and I mean that literally **and** figuratively.
 Once you get to the whole C-0 thing that keeps The Book from causing another Altered-Reality Event on the level of England's existence, you'll get why it's gotta be like that.*
 - JF, Director
+*P.S.
+Don't think that just because my tone here's friendly that you can just walk into my office like we're old pals.
+I'm the Director of this whole place, and the only reason this foreword and the other ones are so casual is cause of that damn Book and the crazy linguistic things we keep doing to stop it going anywhere.*

 ### Training Documents